eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-eclipse.md

 order: 2
 ---

-# Connecting Eclipse to your remote Codewind instance
+# Connecting Eclipse to remote Codewind

 Ensure you have [satisfied all prequisites](./remote-deploy-jane.html).